Occupational Safety and Health

 - We will never let the same disaster happen again!

-- We put safety first in everything we do!
+- We prioritize safety in everything we do!

 - We will create an accident-free workplace for our colleagues and their families!